-He was captured in 1895 and wrote a death-row memoir in which he claimed a total of 27 murder victims, including men, women and children.
-Mudgett was hanged and, at his request, the coffin filled with concrete to discourage grave robbers.
+He was captured in 1895, and wrote a death-row memoir in which he claimed a total of 27 murder victims, including men, women and children.
+Mudgett was hanged on May 7, 1896, and at his request the coffin was filled with concrete to discourage grave robbers.

 True crime buffs remember the Castle, but there is another aspect of the story that suggests the man's malignant influence was not cemented into the ground with him.

 The first was Linford L. Biles, the foreman of the jury that convicted Mudgett, stepped on a live wire on the roof of his house and was electrocuted in front of a crowd of neighbors.
 This was two months after Holmes' was executed.

 Dr. William K. Mattern, an important witness against Mudgett, died of blood poisoning.
 In 1895, Dr. Mattern was the coroner for Philadelphia and testified in Mudgett's court case when a body was exhumed to verify he was a certain Benjamin F. Pietzel.
 The man's burned body had been found in a house at 1316 Callow Hill Street, and was buried in Potter's Field.
 H.H.
 Holmes would go on to be convicted and executed in the death of Benjamin Pietzel, however he did kill Benjamin's children Howard, Alice and Nellie.

 Dr. Mattern was only 48 years old when died in 1896, of what was described as apoplexy.